zanerock/cloudsite/site/docs/user-guides/website-development/build-with-wordpress.md

 ### Configure permissions to enable asset uploads

-On Mac and Linux, we now need to setup the 'wp' user group and update directory permissions so the WP admin portal can add themes, plugins, and site assets.
+On Mac and Linux, we now need to setup the 'wp' user group and update folder permissions so the WP admin portal can add themes, plugins, and site assets.
 I believe Windows users can skip this step (but definitely reach out to me if that's wrong and I'll update this section).
 The following instructions are specific to Mac, but Linux users would do the equivalent.

 1. Click  → 'System Settings'
 2. Search for 'groups' and select 'Users & Groups'.
 3. In the groups section click 'Add Group…' and enter 'wp' as the group name and click 'Create Group'.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/enable-asset-upload-01.png" />
 4. Click the 'i' next to the newly created 'wp' group and check the toggle next to your user account.
 Click 'OK'.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/enable-asset-upload-02.png" />
-5. Update the group ownership and directory permissions:
+5. Update the group ownership and folder permissions:
    ```bash
    cd /Applications/XAMPP/xamppfiles/htdocs
    # change all WP files/dirs group ownership to wp